Herbert-Haase/chessboard-solution/README.md

 # chessboard-various-methods

-a solution for solving the chessboard exercise from Eloquent Javascript chapter 2
+A solution for solving the chessboard exercise from Eloquent Javascript chapter 2